teju85/blog/src/_posts/2017-12-31-cmdlogger-in-emacs.markdown

 ---
 layout: post
 title: "cmdlogger in emacs"
-date: 2017-12-31 20:31:55 +0530
-categories: emacs-lisp programming
+tags: emacs-lisp
 ---

-Writing after a long time!
 Happy New Year!

+My previous blogs are still on [blogspot](http://ficklemind.blogspot.com/).

 I wanted to log how much time I spend on pressing what keys while in an emacs session.
 There's [keyfreq](https://github.com/dacap/keyfreq) available on github, but I needed something that would just capture keystrokes (in the unix philosophy) and put them in a text format for a future analysis using any of the famous tools.
 Hence, wrote [cmdlogger](https://github.com/teju85/cmdlogger) and open-sourced it on github.